-Please bring the summons with you, as it contains your attendance slip, juror badge and parking permit.
+Please bring the summons with you as it contains your attendance slip, juror badge and parking pass.

 If you arrive 30 minutes late you may be rescheduled to appear at another time.
-If you work out of the county during the day, contact our office at (707) 521-6640 for instructions.
+If you work out of the county during the day and you are on call for the afternoon, contact our office at (707) 521-6640 for instructions.

 Identity Thieves Targeting Jury Service Identity thieves have been soliciting personal information from the public by posing as jury staff calling to clear up a failure to appear for jury service.
 Please be advised that jury staff of the superior courts do not ask past or prospective jurors for personal or financial information such as credit card, bank account, or Social Security numbers.
 Please do not provide this type of information to anyone claiming to be associated with the courts.
 Please contact your local jury office if you receive this type of request..

 If you are traveling north on Hwy.
 101, take the Bicentennial exit east.
 Turn right at the stop light onto Ventura Avenue.
 Follow Ventura for two blocks to the long term parking lot located on your left.
 Our office is located in the Hall of Justice which is one block west of the parking lot.